Battle of Plataea

 The Battle of Plataea was the final land battle during the second Persian invasion of Greece.
-It took place in 479 BC near the city of Plataea in Boeotia, and was fought between an alliance of the Greek city-states (including Sparta, Athens, Corinth and Megara), and the Achaemenid Empire of Xerxes I (allied with Greek states including Boeotia, Thessalia, and Macedon).
+It took place in August 479 BC near the city of Plataea in Boeotia, and was fought between an Achaemenid army led by Mardonius (allied with Boeotia, Thessaly, and Macedon) and the Spartan-led Hellenic alliance including Athens, Corinth, Tegea, Megara and other city-states.

-At the preceding Battle of Salamis, the allied Greek navy had won an unlikely but decisive victory, preventing the conquest of the Peloponnesus region.
+At the preceding Battle of Salamis, the allied Greek navy had won an unlikely but decisive victory, preventing the conquest of the Peloponnese region.
 Xerxes then retreated with much of his army, leaving his general Mardonius to finish off the Greeks the following year.
-In the summer of 479 BC, the Greeks assembled a huge army and marched out of the Peloponnesus.
+In the summer of 479 BC, the Greeks assembled a huge army and marched out of the Peloponnese.
 The Persians retreated to Boeotia and built a fortified camp near Plataea.
 The Greeks, however, refused to be drawn into the prime terrain for cavalry around the Persian camp, resulting in a stalemate that lasted eleven days.
 (Note: The historian Detlev Fehling argues that the recurring ten-day periods, usage of multiples of 11 for any quantities, and the consistently repeated number of 300 for the size of small groups, were arbitrary insertions by Herodotus in his narrative.)

 While attempting a retreat after their supply lines were disrupted, the Greek battle line fragmented.
 Thinking that the Greeks were in full retreat, Mardonius ordered his forces to pursue them, but the Greeks, particularly the Spartans, Tegeans and Athenians halted and gave battle, routing the lightly armed Persian infantry and killing Mardonius.
 A large portion of the Persian army was trapped in its camp and killed.
 The destruction of this army, and the remnants of the Persian navy allegedly on the same day at the Battle of Mycale, decisively ended the invasion.